Links

 Increase in shared mobility by age group

-Number of shared mobility incidents
+Number of shared mobility incidents due to negligence

 Design Concept